aws-solutions/distributed-load-testing-on-aws/README.md

 # Distributed Load Testing on AWS

 The Distributed Load Testing Solution leverages managed, highly available and highly scalable AWS services to effortlessly create and simulate thousands of connected users generating a selected amount of transactions per second, originating from up to 5 simultaneous AWS regions.
 As a result, developers can understand the behavior of their applications at scale and at load to identify any bottleneck problems before they deploy to Production.
+[Launch in the AWS Console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?&templateURL=https://solutions-reference.s3.amazonaws.com/distributed-load-testing-on-aws/latest/distributed-load-testing-on-aws.template&redirectId=GitHub)

 ## On this Page